Lenddo/ruby-lenddo/README.md

     Lenddo::ServiceClient.application_score(@application_id, @partnerscript_id)

+### Get Multiple scores

+Return an array of LenddoScore records for the supplied application id using models specifically tuned to the applicant pool of the partner associated with the current API user.
+LenddoScore is a measure of the expected creditworthiness of a Lenddo user.
+It ranges is from 0 (the highest risk) to 1000 (the lowest risk).
+Lenddo's scoring algorithms consider over 300 features per user when generating a score.
+These features are calculated from Lenddo's proprietary social graph as well as from any data specifically shared by the partner.
+In the event that a score cannot be correctly calculated, the LenddoScore will be returned as -1 along with an array of flag codes.

+    Lenddo::ServiceClient.application_multiple_scores(@application_id, @partnerscript_id)

 ### Get a Verification

 To retrieve the verification you'll need the application ID and the partner script ID that you used to create the application.